AitikGupta/AitikGupta.github.io/_posts/2020-11-20-biases-in-machines.markdown

 Clearly, using this representation has some flaws:
 - Talking just about the English language, it adds a new word ___every 98 minutes___.
 _Memory is supposed to overflow some day._
 - “I like reddish apples and yellowish \_\_\_." - Fill in the blank.
 You know the answer, _bananas_.
-Easy peasy, right?
-Not for a machine though.
+Easy, right?
+But not for a machine.
     - These words would come under a single context umbrella, say ___types of fruits___; if we assign random numbers to every word, their context information is lost.

 We need a better representation.
 Instead of assigning just a single number, how about if we assign arrays of numbers to words?
 Imagine an array of 2 dimensions: